Clássico Alvinegro

 Clássico Alvinegro (in English: Black & White derby) is the name of the football rivalry between Corinthians and Santos.
 Both are widely regarded as two of the biggest teams in the state of São Paulo, and also of Brazilian football.

-The derby dates from back from 1913, and since then, there has been pronounced tension between the clubs.
+The derby dates back from 1913, and since then, there has been pronounced tension between the clubs.
 They have also clashed in numerous decisive matches in major tournaments, being the finals of the 2002 Campeonato Brasileiro Serie A the most notable one.
 It is considered one of the biggest rivalries in the state of São Paulo.